Pfcpi/Majlis/whatisLeft.md

 - full blocking bg:
   - archive

-## UX

-- a red line for connectivity err

 ## AjouterPv page

 - assign to each of the selected reports the sanction and temoins(more user experience(let the user know when the pvs are changing)).
+- send a file containing the pv to the commision members.
 - link temoin with pv in the database and the route.

 ## Archive page